Getting to know someone is one thing, but breaking through the friendship barrier is something else completely.

 Be genuinely interested in knowing the person

-Your interactions should revolve around discovering the other person and getting to know them for who they really are.
-When you genuinely want to learn about them, and actually listen to them without injecting your own agenda, that’s when people feel acknowledged.
+Your interactions should revolve around discovering the other person and getting to know them for who they are.
+When you genuinely want to learn about them and listen to them without injecting your agenda, that’s when people feel acknowledged.

 Ask the right questions